atvs1478/sq/README.md

 - SSD1322 is 128x128 16-level grayscale SPI [here](https://www.amazon.com/gp/product/B079N1LLG8/ref=ox_sc_act_title_1?smid=A1N6DLY3NQK2VM&psc=1) where artwork can be up to 96x96 with vertical vu-meter/spectrum
 - SSD1326 is 256x32 monochrome or grayscale 16-levels SPI [here](https://www.aliexpress.com/item/32833603664.html?spm=a2g0o.productlist.0.0.2d19776cyQvsBi&algo_pvid=c7a3db92-e019-4095-8a28-dfdf0a087f98&algo_expid=c7a3db92-e019-4095-8a28-dfdf0a087f98-1&btsid=0ab6f81e15955375483301352e4208&ws_ab_test=searchweb0_0,searchweb201602_,searchweb201603_)
 - SSD1327 is 256x64 grayscale 16-levels SPI in multiple sizes [here](https://www.buydisplay.com/oled-display/oled-display-module?resolution=159) - it is very nice
+- SSD1675 is an e-ink paper and is experimental as e-ink is really not suitable for LMS du to its very low refresh rate

+To use the display on LMS, add repository https://raw.githubusercontent.com/sle118/squeezelite-esp32/master/plugin/repo.xml to LMS if you want to have a display.
+You will then eb able to tweak how the vu-meter and spectrum analyzer are displayed, as well as size of artwork.
+You can also install the excellent plugin "Music Information Screen" which is super useful to tweak the layout for these small displays.

 The NVS parameter "metadata_config" sets how metadata is displayed for AirPlay and Bluetooth.
 Syntax is
 ```